Media Monitoring: The Ultimate Guide

 Media monitoring: What is it and why is it important?

-Media monitoring used to be a literal cut-and-paste job—analysts scoured newspapers and magazines for mentions, cut out the articles, and pasted them into physical clipbooks.
-Now it’s a modern and technologically advanced practice.
-It uses machine learning, sophisticated algorithms, and powerful processors to track, gather, and organize mentions from across the media landscape.
-Sure, the premise remains the same—to track a topic through the media—but the process has become infinitely more refined.
+What was once a literal cut-and-paste job – where workers scoured newspapers and magazines for mentions, cut out the articles, and pasted them into physical clipbooks – is now a modern and technologically advanced practice; it uses machine learning, sophisticated algorithms, and powerful processors to track, gather, and organize mentions from across the media landscape.
+Sure, the premise remains the same – to track a particular topic through the media – but the process has become infinitely more refined.

 We’ve traded in our scissors for software.

+Look at the first part of the definition.
 Media monitoring is listening.
-It’s keeping your ears (and eyes!) open to the conversation around your brand.
-A conversation that is happening all the time, on all channels, and at all volumes.
+Couldn’t agree more.
+It’s keeping your eyes and ears open to the conversation around your brand, a conversation that is happening at all times everywhere around you, on all channels and at all volumes.

-As such, there are many types of media monitoring solutions available, and these fall into three broad categories:
+There are many types of media monitoring solutions available, and broadly these fall into three categories:

 We’ll cover these categories in a lot more detail later on, but for now it’s good enough that you just know they exist.

-With the avalanche of information happening every second, gathering all of your organization’s coverage can seem impossible.
-Don’t worry, we have some good news.
-If there’s a relevant mention out there, the best media monitoring solutions will find it for you.
+With the avalanche of everyday information, it can sometimes seem like there’s no way you’re ever going to gather every bit of your organization’s coverage.
+The good news for you is that if there’s a relevant mention out there, the best media monitoring solutions will find it for you.
 Here’s where they look:

 Online

 The world lives on the internet now.
-The fact is, if you’re serious about tapping into the conversation and contributing to/taking hold of the message, then you need to be watching the biggest online news outlets to the smallest blogs.
+The fact is, if you’re at all serious about tapping into the conversation and contributing to/taking hold of the message, then you need to be watching the web, from the biggest online news outlets to the smallest blogs.

 Modern media monitoring hasn’t forgotten its roots.
-Newspapers and magazines still make up a good portion of press coverage, and, depending on your target audience, print might just be where you want your message to appear.
-There’s still something prestigious about your message being in print and since it lives forever, it’s where you should most care about how your brand is portrayed.
+Newspapers and magazines still make up a good portion of press coverage, and, depending on your target audience (we’ll talk about this later), they might just be where you want your message appearing most of all.

 Broadcast

-Despite the downturn in cable subscriptions, television still holds substantial sway over public perception.
-Likewise, you ignore radio at your peril—in a given week in 2020, 83% of Americans listened to traditional AM/FM radio.
-Good media monitoring software employs cutting-edge speech-to-text transcription, so you can trust you won’t miss that priceless soundbite.
+Despite the downturn in cable subscriptions, television still holds much sway over public perception.
+Likewise, you ignore radio at your peril, seeing as it’s the third-most powerful medium in the United States, reaching 54% of the population daily in 2017.
+And good media monitoring software employs cutting-edge speech-to-text transcription, so you can trust you won’t miss that priceless soundbite.

 Social media